ioios-io/demos/Home Assistant with ESPHome/README.md

 See the `***-ESPHome-PithyDial.yaml` file for just the dial configuration.

 ## 1) [Media Controller](https://github.com/ioios-io/demos/tree/main/Home%20Assistant%20with%20ESPHome/1.%20Media%20Control)
-To use this function you will need to supply just one entity, `media_player:`.
+To use this function you will need to supply just one entity to ESPHome `media_player`.
 We also need to add one `sensor` to your Home Assistant configuration to provide the volume as a percentage.
 #### 1a) [Adding Alerts](https://github.com/ioios-io/demos/tree/main/Home%20Assistant%20with%20ESPHome/1a.%20Adding%20Alerts)
 Create some services to be called from HA for notifications purposes.
 Namely a door bell & a dinner time alert.
 ## 2) [Lighting Controller](https://github.com/ioios-io/demos/tree/main/Home%20Assistant%20with%20ESPHome/2.%20Lighting%20Control)